starling021/ehtools/README.md

 > # Ehtools password changer (epasswd) | <img src="https://img.shields.io/badge/utility-epasswd-green.svg">

-Ehtools password changer (epasswd) - the utility that help you to change your ehtools login and password or ehtools root password!
+Ehtools password changer (epasswd) is an utility that help you to change your ehtools login and password or ehtools root password!

     INFO: epasswd - tool (ehtools utility) to change ehtools login and password or ehtools root password!